Miska-Mynttinen/assignment-2-792295/reports/Assignment-2-Report.md

 # Part 1

 ## 1. Schemas for a set of constraints for tenant service agreement:
-Tenant 1 has a massive amount IoT sensors sending data periodically so they get a better price for the greater amount. (payment group 1)
+Tenant 1 has a massive amount IoT sensors sending data periodically so they get a better price for the greater amount and have a higher priority. (payment group 1)
+Tenant 1 wants to store all of the given data and the processed aggregate data, which leads to them requiring a lot more resources.
 ### tenant1_schema_constraints:
 ```json
 {